Stanford Law School Deane F. Johnson Public Interest Fellowship

 Current and Previous Fellows

-The 2023-2024 Deane F. Johnson Fellows are Kerry Guerin, JD ’23, and Josh Kirmsse, JD ’23.
-Kerry will return to Communities for a Better Environment where they support Richmond residents to fight for environmental justice and a Just Transition, including the decommissioning of the Chevron Refinery, through legal work and organizing.
-Josh will join the Center for Biological Diversity to advance energy justice and fight utility resistance to a distributed, democratic, and renewable energy economy that eradicates energy poverty and inequality.
+The 2023-2024 Deane F. Johnson Fellows were Kerry Guerin, JD ’23, and Josh Kirmsse, JD ’23.
+Kerry returned to Communities for a Better Environment where they supported Richmond residents to fight for environmental justice and a Just Transition, including the decommissioning of the Chevron Refinery, through legal work and organizing.
+Josh joined the Center for Biological Diversity to advance energy justice and fight utility resistance to a distributed, democratic, and renewable energy economy that eradicates energy poverty and inequality.

 The 2022-2023 Deane F. Johnson Fellows were Taylor Chambers, JD ’22, and Chris Middleton, JD ’21.
 Taylor worked for the National Center for Youth Law and ensured children received the mental health supports necessary to successfully engage in school, by working in partnership with communities, developing resources, and producing policy proposals.
 Chris pursued impact litigation and policy advocacy opportunities to improve the provision of care to California’s queer youth in foster care, congregate care, and juvenile detention as a Fellow with the Youth Law Center.